-The great development in the field of integrated circuits, as well as the use of very high integrated chips, have greatly reduced the room occupied by electronics that manages all the instrument firmware.
+The great development in the field of integrated circuits, as well as the use of very high integrated chips, haves greatly reduced the room occupied by electronics that manages all the instrument firmware.
 The most important unit of the Mod.
-2001 C, Hot FID Total VOC portable monitor, as for all the components of the portable family, is represented by the DAS (Data Acquisition System).
-The latter is a video graphic unit that basically manages the data acquisition and normalization of the measurements, the display of engineered value, the data memorization and communication with the surrounding.
+C 2011, Dual Hot FID Total VOC portable monitor as for all the component of the portable family is represented by the DAS (Data Acquisition System).
+The latter is a video graphic unit that basically manages the data acquisition and normalisation of the measurements, the display of engineered value, the data memorisation and communication with the surrounding.

 The electrometer PCB as well as the auxiliary PCB are the only boards developed separately from the DAS.
-The electrometer PCB is a very high gain, high impedance analogue amplifier and is located as near as possible to the FID detector, to avoid possible interferences.
+The electrometer PCB it is a very high gain, high impedance analogue amplifier and is located as near as possible to FID detector, to avoid possible interferences.
 The auxiliary PCB takes care of FID management and control.

 Top view of Mod.
-2001 C, Hot FID portable Total VOC monitor
+C 2011, Dual Hot FID portable TVOC, CH4 and NMH monitor (particular)

-Notes: 1- W
+Notes:

-- 1- When sampling from the environment (room temperature) the heated sample line is not necessary. - 2- When the FID is ON the LED is OFF and vice versa
+- 1- When sampling from the environment (room temperature) the heated sample line is not necessary.
+It would be enough using a Teflon tube (4/6 mm) with a particulate filter on the top. - 2- When the FID is ON the LED is OFF and vice versa